AlirezaRoshanzamir/continuous-delivery-course/17-managing-continuous-delivery/presentation.md

 - A description of the development lifecycle.
 - A description of the plan to execute this list.

-A reasonable maximum project horizon, in our experience, is about three to six months—with a preference for the lower limit.
+A reasonable maximum project horizon, in our experience, is about three to six months-with a preference for the lower limit.
 A go/no-go decision should be made following the inception process as to whether the project should go ahead, based on the estimated value of the project, estimated costs, and the predicted risks.

-The most important part of an inception—the bit that ensures that the project has a chance of success—is getting all the stakeholders together face-to-face.
+The most important part of an inception-the bit that ensures that the project has a chance of success-is getting all the stakeholders together face-to-face.
 That means developers, customers, operations people, and management.
 The conversations between these people, leading to a shared understanding of the problem to be solved and the way to solve it, are the real deliverables.

 These deliverables should be written down, but since they are living documents, we expect that each will change throughout the project.
-To keep track of these changes in a reliable way—so that everyone can easily see what the current picture is—you should commit these documents into a version control system.
+To keep track of these changes in a reliable way-so that everyone can easily see what the current picture is-you should commit these documents into a version control system.

 One word of warning: Every decision you make at this stage of a project is based on speculation, and will change.
 What you produce is a best guess, based on the small amount of information you have.
-Expending too much effort at this stage of the project—the stage when you know the least that you will ever know about it—is a mistake.
+Expending too much effort at this stage of the project-the stage when you know the least that you will ever know about it-is a mistake.
 Detailed planning, estimation, or design at this stage of a project are wasted time and money.
 Broad-based decisions are the only kind of decisions durable at this stage.

 ------
 ### Initiation
 In this phase, you should establish initial project infrastructure which will typically last one or two weeks:
 - Making sure that the team (analysts and managers, as well as developers) has the hardware and software that they need to begin work
-- Making sure that basic infrastructure is in place—such as an Internet connection, a whiteboard, paper and pens, a printer, food, and drinks
+- Making sure that basic infrastructure is in place-such as an Internet connection, a whiteboard, paper and pens, a printer, food, and drinks
 - Creating email accounts and assigning people permissions to access resources
 - Setting up version control
 - Setting up a basic continuous integration environment